Nilswik/Nilswik/README.md

 ## Hi there 👋 My name is Nils Wikström

-## Currently studying a master in AI and Automation
+## Currently prusuing a master in AI and Automation
 * 🗺️I live in Gothenburg sweden
 * 💮Currently learning, Rust
 * 🏘️Lived in Sweden, Norway